taikedz/bash-builder/examples/myip/README.md

 The `build.sh` script builds the bash asset in `src/` into `bin`, then runs `tarshc` to bundle it.

 This produces a directly runnable bundle.

+## Options

+Friendly message with your IP:

+	./myip.tgz.sh

+Batch mode: just the IP, for programmatic use

+	./myip.tgz.sh -b